jplhughes/evals_template/README.md

 ## Overview

-This repository contains the `run.py` script and associated files for conducting evaluations using machine learning models, specifically focusing on language models like GPT-3.5.
+This repository contains the `run.py` script and associated files for conducting evaluations using LLMs from the Anthroppic and OpenAI APIs.
 It is designed to handle tasks such as generating responses to prompts, caching results, and managing API interactions efficiently.

 ## Setup